The64thGamer/cheeseepedia/content/gh9fjjd9mc0x73p1/content.md

-Phase 1 is the first major upgrade for ShowBiz Pizza Time locations that includes a new game package, Kid Check, enhanced prize and merchandise offerings, '[Skytubes]', and improved product presentation and service.
+***Phase 1*** is the first major upgrade for ShowBiz Pizza Time locations that includes a new game package, Kid Check, enhanced prize and merchandise offerings, [Skytubes], and improved product presentation and service.
 In an informational sheet from a 1998 Storybook Crystal Corporate Gift Set, the document refers to 1994 as the 'Thumb Chuck' era of the company, describing the various attractions and a 'new logo, new exterior package, and total renovation of the interior.'
 [1]
 Correspondence between SPT and its construction partners suggest the name 'Operation Thumb Chuck' while merchandise provided to managers and renovation team members is also suggestive of the same.